CITB Health and Safety Awareness Online

 When Will the Certificate Expire?

-Delegates must be able to read, write and understand English well to attend the course.
-Photographic ID and national insurance number must be provided on the first day of the course.
+You must be able to read, write and understand English well to attend.
+Photographic I.D. and national insurance number must also be provided on the first day of the course.

-The one-day CITB Health & Safety Awareness is used as one of the steps towards gaining the Green Labourer card.
-It is a virtual classroom course and can be completed before or after the CITB Health, Safety and Environment Test.
+The qualification is used as one of the steps towards gaining the Green Labourer card.
+This particular version of the course is studied in virtual format (online) and can be completed before or after the CITB Health, Safety and Environment Test.

-You can use the virtual classroom course as a useful revision session to assist you in passing if you attend it before your touch screen test.
+You can use this virtual course as a useful revision session to assist you in passing if you attend it before your touch screen test.
 The course can also be used as a refresher for those who are coming back into the industry.

-By the end of the CITB H&S Awareness course, the delegate will:
+By the end of the CITB H&S Awareness course, you will:

 - Understand the need to prevent accidents